Tom Franco: Early life and education

 Franco was born Thomas Andrew Franco on April 14, 1980, in Palo Alto, California.
 His mother, Betsy Lou (née Verne; born 1947), is a writer and occasional actor.
 His father, Douglas Eugene Franco (1948–2011), ran a Silicon Valley business, and was a "philanthropic entrepreneur".
 Franco's father was of Portuguese (Madeiran) and Swedish descent.
 Franco's mother is from a family of Russian Jewish ancestry; her parents had changed the surname from "Verovitz" to "Verne."
-Tom is the middle child of three brothers; the older is actor, director, writer, and artist James Franco and the younger is actor and director Dave Franco.
+Tom was born the second of their three boys and is the middle child of three brothers; the older is actor, director, writer, and artist James Franco and the younger is actor and director Dave Franco.
 They were raised in Palo Alto.

 Franco is a graduate of Palo Alto High School, class of 1998.
 He graduated in 2002 from University of California, Santa Cruz majoring in fine art, then attended California College of the Arts in Oakland, California, majoring in ceramics.